chisun-joung/veracode-manual-for-gitlab/README.md

 Using this approach each project can very easily include the diffrent scanning or reporting teamplates exactly where they need them.
 They only need to provide a few required options to run the desired task.
 Therefore the pipeline configuration will become very simple and strieght forward.

-## working with the Pipeline-Scan baseline file
+## Working with the Pipeline-Scan baseline file

 The Pipeline Scan provides the ability to set a baseline of known security findings.
 It stores these findings in a JSON file called the baseline or baseline file.
 The Pipeline Scan can compare discovered findings against the baseline file to identify new findings.